-See AUTHORS.txt for a list of some of the people who have helped improve Anymail.
+See the contributor chart for a list of some of the people who have helped improve Anymail.

 Anymail evolved from the Djrill project.
 Special thanks to the folks from brack3t who developed the original version of Djrill.

 1.8.2 Bugs